 Fellows in the division help treat children and participate in research to prepare for a career in neonatology.
 They also mentor medical students conducting neonatology research projects though the Jack Cary Eichenbaum Summer Scholars Program.

 Residency: Flushing Hospital Medical Center

-Favorite thing to do in New York City: Rooftop bars and happy hour with my co-fellows
+Favorite thing to do in New York City: Rooftop restaurants and going out with my co-fellows

 Gurpreet Kaur, MD